oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Update PID example to align with the latest ARF and update the ARF reference
    * Editorial updates from SECDIR IETF LC review
+   * Terminology improvements around the phrase "non-selectively disclosable claims" and "not disclosable"

    -17